TNMDCollaborationWeek/Challenges/README.md

 + Are there guidelines for how GitHub is used by these organisations?

 ## :framed_picture:	Theme 2 - Open datasets
-The website [https://data.gov.au/](https://data.gov.au/) contains a rich repository of open datasets, for example [Index of Educational Disadvantage by school - SA government](https://data.gov.au/dataset/ds-sa-4ab8a539-eab5-48e2-8d88-a599d6114126/details?q=education).
+The Australian government resource [https://data.gov.au/](https://data.gov.au/) contains a rich repository of open datasets, for example [Index of Educational Disadvantage by school - SA government](https://data.gov.au/dataset/ds-sa-4ab8a539-eab5-48e2-8d88-a599d6114126/details?q=education).

 Select one dataset and create a repository to better feature one public dataset.
 Your repository can host: